tousif0412/clinical-sas-projects/SDTM/DM/README.md

 This folder contains SAS programming and mock data for the creation of the **Demographics (DM)** domain as per **CDISC SDTM standards**.

-The DM domain provides subject-level data such as age, sex, race, and other key baseline demographic characteristics from a mock clinical trial dataset.

 ---